 Each year parishioners paid rates - or were excused from payment on the grounds of poverty.
-The rates provided a central fund which was used to provide for the poor, build and maintain prisons and bridges (from 1531) and highways (from 1654) and contribute towards the upkeep of the parish.
+The rates provided a central fund which was used to provide for the poor, build and maintain prisons, bridges (from 1531), highways (from 1654) and contribute towards the upkeep of the parish.
 Rates were levied three times a year – at Michaelmas (June), Lady Day (October) and Christmas (January).
 The rates were based on the value of the property – the higher the value, the greater the rate.
 Parish rates were calculated and collected by the parish Vestry which comprised the vicar, the Overseer of the Poor and other local worthies.
 Following the Poor Law Amendment Act of 1834, the Rate Books contained more detail.
 They showed the occupier of a property, the owner, the rateable value of the home or land, the rates collected and any arrears which were owed.

 The research value of Rate Books

 1) They indicate who was living there in a given year.
 If a new name appears, then thehouseholder had recently moved in.
 Similarly if a name disappears, the occupant hasmoved away – or died.
-Thus, when used in conjunction with censuses, rate books provideinformation about the mobility of the population.2) The level of the levy reveals the status of the occupants.3) From 1834, the owners of the property are described and changes in ownership may be pinpointed.4) By comparing the details in the Rate Book with other sources such as Tithe Maps,censuses and manorial documents it is sometimes possible to establish in which housea family was living.
+Thus, when used in conjunction with censuses, rate books provideinformation about the mobility of the population.2) The level of the levy reveals the status of the occupants.3) From 1834, the owners of the property are described and changes in ownership may be pinpointed.4) By comparing the details in the Rate Book with other sources (such as Tithe Maps,censuses and manorial documents) it is sometimes possible to establish in which housea family was living.

 The Poor Rate Book for Preston - 1837

-Comparing the details from the 1837 Rates Book and the 1841 census reveals that during the four years there had been little change in the village.
-True, six male heads of household died during this time, but their widows remained in the village.
+Comparing the details from the 1837 Rates Book and the 1841 census reveals that during the four years there had been little change in the hamlet.
+True, six male heads of household died during this time, but their widows remained in Preston.
 Most of the few families who moved away remained in the vicinity - Langley, Kings Walden and in the Ippollitts part of Preston.
 The newcomers at Preston in 1841 were: John Wilshere, George Bottoms, Thomas Ward, George Freeman, Robert Thrussell, Joseph Sharpe, William Andrews, Joseph Saunderson and Thomas English.
-It is likely that most of these men were living within five miles of Preston before their move and most already had ties with the village - they or their wives had family who had lived there.
+It is likely that most of these men were living within five miles of Preston before their move and most already had ties with the hamlet - they or their wives had family who had lived there.